 - Smoke-free Outdoor Public Places Policy

-To find out more and have your say on the each policy, you are invited to:
+The community were invited to find out more and have your their say on each policy, by:

-- View the draft policies (available in the document library below)
+- Viewing the draft policies (available in the document library below)

-- View the Frequently Asked Questions (available below)
+- Viewing the Frequently Asked Questions (available below)

-- Provide feedback via the online submission form, or
+- Providing feedback via the online submission form (now closed), or

-Submissions and feedback will be accepted until 5pm Thursday 29 October 2020.
+Submissions and feedback were accepted until 5pm Thursday 29 October 2020.